factor/factor/README.txt

 If you did not download the binary package, you can bootstrap Factor in the command prompt:

-  factor.exe -i=boot.image.pentium4 (or boot.image.x86)
+  factor.exe -i=boot.x86.32.image

-Once bootstrapped, double-clicking f.exe starts the Factor UI.
+Once bootstrapped, double-clicking factor.exe starts the Factor UI.

 To run the listener in the command prompt:

-  factor.exe -shell=tty
+  factor.exe -run=listener

 * Command line usage